thomas-fossati/rvps-ideas/README.md

 (As [previously](#reference-values-shape) mentioned, this is an _ephemeral_ name.)

-For CCA platform reference values, the base-16 representation of the Implementation ID is used asa `scheme-specific-id`:
+For CCA platform reference values, the base-16 representation of the Implementation ID is used as `scheme-specific-id`:
 ```
 rvps:cca+platform:ef3ec22395bfb57301c8363e765c90dd4898896c19acd8684b9ceedcf58fa411
 ```